 March 17, 2018

-In April of 2017, the Arts for Incarcerated Youth Network proposed a merger with Agency Arts, and ACT TWO became the official pilot project for the Young Artivists Lab, a project-based re-entry through the arts program created and developed by Laurel for AIYN.
-Laurel has since become the Youth Development and Leadership Specialist for during the iteration and implementation phase of AIYN's re-entry pilot prototyping, supporting the development and coordination of the new re-entry programs including the Young Artivist's Lab and Youth to Power, a community-building program for youth recently released from incarceration at LA County probation facilities.
+In April of 2017, the Arts for Incarcerated Youth Network proposed a merger with Agency Arts, and ACT TWO became the official pilot project for the Young Artivists Lab, a project-based re-entry through the arts program.
+Laurel served as AIYN's Youth Development and Leadership Specialist for during the iteration and implementation phase of AIYN's re-entry pilot prototyping, supporting the development and coordination of the Young Artivist's Lab and Youth to Power, a community-building program for youth recently released from incarceration at LA County probation facilities.
 For more on the AIYN Young Artivists Lab, stay tuned - website updates coming next month :)